Green-Software-Foundation/if/docs/Model Pipeline.md

 | 50   | 0.75  |
 | 100  | 1.02  |

-So if the TDP is 100W and the utilization is 50%, then according to the TEADs curve, the power would be 0.75 * 100 = 75W.
+So if the thermal-design-power is 100W and the utilization is 50%, then according to the TEADs curve, the power would be 0.75 * 100 = 75W.
 The curve is generalized, so it is of limited usefulness in deciding which arch is better.
 Still, it is generalized enough to be used in many contexts where the data is limited.

 Using a `teads-curve` model, we'd be able to estimate energy like so: